Emergency Response (ER)

 CAER Emergency Notifications to the Public

 As emergency responders focus their attention on the incident, dedicated roles within our CAER member sites provide notifications to the public to establish transparency, awareness, and readiness.
 All public communications regarding an emergency event are vetted through Incident Command / Unified Command to ensure accuracy of the information.
 To share these updates, CAER members access the SL CAER Everbridge regional notification tool.
 This tool allows messages to be created and then delivered out to the public using texts, emails, recorded phone message, and posting on social media and website.
-For more information on how to subscribe to receive these notifications, please visit MyCNN.
+For more information on how to subscribe to receive these notifications, please visit Sarnia-Lambton Alerts.

 In rare circumstances, the local municipality shall be responsible for all emergency notifications and communications where the public is required to shelter in place or evacuate in response to a natural disaster, pandemic or industrial upset.

 Throughout Lambton County, an integrated notification system alerts residents in the event of an emergency event.
 This system uses sirens strategically located throughout the county, coordinated television interruptions, and radio broadcasting to inform the public that an emergency event has taken place and any response actions.
-CAER sirens sound for three minutes to alert the public that a non-routine industry event has taken place.
+CAER sirens sound for nine minutes to alert the public that a non-routine industry event has taken place.
 Residents are asked to go indoors and tune to a local radio station for instructions.
-The CAER sirens are tested every Monday at 12:30pm with the test lasting for approximately 60 seconds.
+The CAER sirens are tested every Monday at 12:30pm with the test lasting for approximately 15 seconds.

 Radio and TV Connections